Need RxRX$50RebateCard.comPowered by R R 4 8 UV

 A full year supply is usually worth considering when you already wear the same lens regularly and feel confident that your prescription will not change soon.
 It can be a smart choice if you replace your lenses on schedule, wear contacts most days, and want to avoid placing smaller orders every few months.

-Before buying, check your prescription expiration date, your current supply at home, and the pack size of the product you're ordering.
+Before buying contacts near you, check your prescription expiration date, your current supply at home, and the pack size of the product you're ordering.
 You should also make sure both eyes are accounted for correctly, especially if each eye has a different prescription.
 A year supply works best when the lens, prescription, and box quantity all line up with your actual wearing habits.

 That depends on when your prescription expires and when you plan to place your order.
 In most cases, contact lens retailers can only process orders using a valid prescription, so it is important to check the expiration date before purchasing a large quantity of lenses.